SamLangTen/JNUnCov2019Checkin/README.md

 4. Click on bookmarklet and you can get your encrypted username.

 #### Why is encrypted username more secure?
-JNU Daily Health Check-in System (hereinafter called Stuhealth) do check-in with encrypted username (hereinafter called jnuid) calculated by original username, which means jnuid will not change with password.
-If jnuid or the original username and password leaks, others can permanently login Stuhealth even if user change their password.
+JNU Daily Health Check-in System (hereinafter called Stuhealth) does check-in with encrypted username (hereinafter called jnuid) calculated by original username, which means jnuid will not change with password.
+If jnuid or the original username and password leaks, others can permanently login Stuhealth even if users change their passwords.
 However, the leaked jnuid can only be used for Stuhealth.
-The leaked original username and password can not only be used for Stuhealth, but also be accessed for other online service of JNU.
+Instead, the leaked original username and password can not only be used for Stuhealth, but also be accessed for other online services of JNU.

 ### Docker